-Do the following In the toolbox, click the Pan tool .
-Drag the image until the area you want to view appears in the image window.
-Click any tool in the toolbox, and start using it.
+То Do the following Pan to another area of the image In the toolbox, click the Pan tool Drag the image until the area you want to view appears in the image window.
+Switch to the QuickPan mode Click any tool in the toolbox, and start using it.
 Hold down the middle mouse button or wheel, and drag in the image window.
-Click the Navigator pop-up at the lower-right corner of the image window.
+Jump to another area of the image Click the Navigator pop-up at the lower-right corner of the image window.
 Drag the rectangle to the area of the image you want to view.